Code of Ethics

 Today he acts as Senior Advisor to the Wolfsberg Group and the Basel Institute of Governance as well as international organizations and banks.

 After various jobs at the Supreme Court in Basel and UBS Switzerland he started an international career in the world of global transportation.
 He became CEO of Goth & Co.
-AG, Switzerland in 1984, was CEO of Panalpina (France) S.A. from 1990 to 1998 where he managed a critical French turnaround situation, and finally joined the DHL (former Danzas) group in 1999.
+AG, Switzerland in 1984, was CEO of Panalpina (France) S.A. from 1990 to 1998 where he managed a critical French turnaround situation, and finally joined the DHL (former Danzas) group in 1999, where he was Managing Director DHL, Global Forwarding Switzerland, until his retirement in 2018.
 During his activities in the environment of international trading he spent various years of his business life in New York, Hong Kong, Tokyo, Paris and Milan and is now based in Basel.

 Besides sporadic publications and lectures on professional topics in the field of Cargo and Data Management he remained interested in specific themes and aspects of art and wrote various books on historical and contemporary topics.
 Among publications on the New York Subway Graffity Scene as well as on Drawings of Keith Haring, Wiese and Schwabe Verlag in Basel edited illustrated publications on ‘The Castles of the Ile de France’ (1994), ‘The Socialist Realism – Views and considerations on Socialist Realism in the Sowjet Era’ (1999) and ‘Wladimir Lebedew and the Russian Avantgarde’ (2004).